 Okay, sunglasses…so what?
 SO WHAT!?!
 My recovering shades addict shouts.
 Okay…okay…calm down.
 Well in my years of collecting shades, Ombraz have a pretty unique design feature.
 No sidearms.
-Instead Ombraz’s sidearms have been replaced with an adjustable cord that fits snuggly around your head.
+Instead, Ombraz’s sidearms have been replaced with an adjustable cord that fits snugly around your head.

 Admittedly, I was a bit skeptical about the functionality and fit.
 I have a notoriously small face (I prefer not to talk about it) and I have to make an extra effort to find shades that fit and look decent on me in the first place.
 But Jensen and Nikolai assured me that their shades would compliment my stunningly beautiful, albeit small, facial features (my words, not theirs)…and they were right.